PulkitChangoiwala/FunFacts/README.md

 # FunFacts

-It is a small App Development project.
-Using this project i learnt basic app d terminologies, basic button functions, dynamic change in activities.
+It is a small App.
+It shows multiple facts each on new screen.
+Facts are shown randomly and next fact is shown when user clicks next button.